-When disposing of a MOU, the Holder must return the AoC to the PSA.
+When disposing of a MOU, the Holder must return the AoC to Havtil.
 Alternatively, the Holder may choose to return the AoC when no further operations are planned on the NCS.

-Links: • Framework regulations Section 25

-• Circular on maintenance of AoC for mobile facilities, PSA December 2017
+- Framework regulations Section 25 - Circular on maintenance of AoC for mobile facilities, PSA December 2017